Investing in the Lives of Others

 Academic excellence has always been a hallmark of our program, and this learning takes place in settings from the classroom to the dorm room, and from internships, mentoring and service opportunities.
 An understanding of, and commitment to, the increasingly urban world context is key.

-Ministry formation involves content, skills, experience, and character development, while also incorporating competencies, passions and personal values.
-We believe ministry takes place in varied venues, from local church, chaplaincy settings, para-church sites and decidedly cross-cultural locations.
+Ministry formation involves content, skills, experience, and character development, while also incorporating competencies, passions, and personal values.
+We believe ministry takes place in varied venues, from a local church, chaplaincy settings, para-church sites and decidedly cross-cultural locations.

 - Become Christ-like: Christian ministry begins with a deliberate decision to live one’s life under the lordship of Jesus Christ.
 It is the decision to reach out in word and deed to draw persons into a relationship with Jesus Christ, and then nurture them to Christ-like maturity.
 This type of leadership formation is biblical, relational and purposeful.

 - Utilize a Wesleyan Holiness approach in making disciples: Warner Pacific College is committed to forming disciple-making leaders for the 21st century within a decidedly Wesleyan-Holiness framework.
-Ministry formation intertwines crucial elements of ministry preparation and recognition that scripture, tradition, reason and experience establish the foundation for coming to know God and His will for our lives, both individually and within community.
+Ministry formation intertwines crucial elements of ministry preparation and recognition that Scripture, tradition, reason, and experience establish the foundation for coming to know God and His will for our lives, both individually and within the community.

 - Develop a foundation for ministry: The Christian Ministries Department intends to set forth a rigorous academic journey for our students.
 Subjects such as Bible, Theology, Ethics and Church History, among others, construct the foundational building blocks of ministry preparation.